Frequently Asked Questions

 When is financial aid disbursed and how is it disbursed?

-What does the priority deadline mean?
+What does the Priority Filing Date mean?

-The 2024-2025 FAFSA Priority Filing Deadline was extended to April 1, 2024.
+The 2024-2025 FAFSA Priority Filing Date was extended to April 1, 2024.

 Is federal Verification required and how do I complete the process?